Data erasure: Full disk overwriting

 While there are many overwriting programs, only those capable of complete data erasure offer full security by destroying the data on all areas of a hard drive.
 Disk overwriting programs that cannot access the entire hard drive, including hidden/locked areas like the host protected area (HPA), device configuration overlay (DCO), and remapped sectors, perform an incomplete erasure, leaving some of the data intact.
 By accessing the entire hard drive, data erasure eliminates the risk of data remanence.

 Data erasure can also bypass the Operating System (OS).
 Overwriting programs that operate through the OS will not always perform a complete erasure because they cannot modify the contents of the hard drive that are actively in use by that OS.
-Because of this, many data erasure programs are provided in a bootable format, where you run off a live CD that has all of the necessary software to erase the disk.
+Because of this, many data erasure programs are provided in a bootable format, where one can run the program off a live CD that has all of the necessary software to erase the disk.

 Hardware support

 Data erasure can be deployed over a network to target multiple PCs rather than having to erase each one sequentially.
-In contrast with DOS-based overwriting programs that may not detect all network hardware, Linux-based data erasure software supports high-end server and storage area network (SAN) environments with hardware support for Serial ATA, Serial Attached SCSI (SAS) and Fibre Channel disks and remapped sectors.
+Linux-based data erasure software supports high-end server and storage area network (SAN) environments with hardware support for Serial ATA, Serial Attached SCSI (SAS) and Fibre Channel disks and remapped sectors.
 It operates directly with sector sizes such as 520, 524, and 528, removing the need to first reformat back to 512 sector size.
 WinPE has now overtaken Linux as the environment of choice since drivers can be added with little effort.
 This also helps with data destruction of tablets and other handheld devices that require pure UEFI environments without hardware NIC's installed and/or are lacking UEFI network stack support.